Right Now (Rihanna song)

-"Right Now" is a song by Barbadian recording artist Rihanna from her seventh studio album, Unapologetic (2012).
-The song features French disc jockey David Guetta.
-Rihanna co-wrote the song with R&B singers Ne-Yo and The-Dream, while their longtime collaborators, Norwegian production duo Stargate, co-produced the track alongside Guetta and his own longtime collaborators Nicky Romero and Giorgio Tuinfort.
+"Right Now" is a song recorded by Barbadian singer Rihanna featuring French DJ and producer David Guetta.
+It was released as part of Rihanna's seventh studio album, Unapologetic (2012).
+Guetta co-wrote the song with R&B singers Ne-Yo and The-Dream, while their longtime collaborators, Norwegian production duo Stargate, co-produced the track alongside Guetta and his own longtime collaborators Nicky Romero and Giorgio Tuinfort.
 It was sent to contemporary hit and rhythmic contemporary radios in the United States as the fourth single from the album on May 28, 2013.
 Musically, "Right Now" is an EDM and pop song.
 The lyrical content features Rihanna chanting to live life in the moment.

-The song garnered a mostly positive response from music critics, many of whom deemed it one of the highlights of Unapologetic, some critics were also divided by the song calling it safe.
-Upon the release of Unapologetic, "Right Now" charted in many countries worldwide, including the top ten of the UK Dance Chart.
+The song garnered a mostly positive response from music critics.
+While many of them deemed it one of the highlights of Unapologetic, some were also divided by the song, calling it safe.
+Upon the release of Unapologetic, "Right Now" charted in many countries worldwide, including the top ten in Israel and the UK Dance Chart.
 "Right Now" debuted at number 90 on the US Billboard Hot 100, reaching a peak of 50.
 Furthermore, it has topped the US Hot Dance Club Songs chart becoming Rihanna's twentieth number one on the chart, thus surpassing Janet Jackson's tally.
 The song performed well in Australia where it was certified Platinum by the Australian Recording Industry Association (ARIA).